basharali00/chinook-api/README.md

 # Chinook SQLite Database API
 This is an API Chinook DB.
-It also supports rate limiting

-# Why Rate Limiting
-Rate limiter design is useful to solve such kinds of problem where...
+The API is built based on these technologies:
+- FastAPI
+- SQLAlchemy
+- Pydantic

-# Rate Limiting Algorithms
+# Purpose
+Its purpose it to implement rate limiting algorithms and other backend design techniques